lunatech-labs/lunatech-scala2-to-scala3-course/exercise_003_parameter_untupling/README.md

 ## Steps

-- This new way of encoding (using parameter untupling) is optional and in some cases, a matter of personal taste.
-- Perhaps formulate we have similar usage in the following files as something along the lines we can apply the new way of encoding in several places in the source code.
+- We can apply the new way of encoding in several places in the source code.
 - Have a look for them in the following files:
   - `ReductionRules.scala`
   - `SudokuProblemSender.scala`